Mike2focus | Dreamstime.com

 - Altered hormone function.
 Eating at night alters levels of insulin, glucagon, and leptin.

-- When people eat more in the evening, they have higher markers of inflammation.
+- Inflammation.
+When people eat more in the evening, they have higher markers of inflammation.
 In one study, for each 10 percent increase in the proportion of total calories consumed between 5 pm and midnight, there was a 3 percent increase in C-Reactive protein, a major marker of inflammation in the body.

 - Impairments in blood sugar regulation.
 Our body’s ability to use insulin to control blood sugar changes throughout the day, and it is least efficient at night.
 Glucose levels after meals are highest when meals are consumed late in the day.
 Shift workers show decreased blood sugar control when eating food at night.
 Researchers suggest avoiding meals with a high-glycemic index in the evening to avoid the negative effects and increased disease risk associated with high blood sugar.

 - Weight gain.
 Human studies have shown that when we eat a significant portion of our total food intake in the evening, we are more likely to be obese.
 One reason for this may be that there are regulatory elements for the circadian clock in our fat tissues, and disrupting those elements can lead to impaired fat storage.
 Eating at night can also increase the total amount of food you eat each day, leading to more weight gain.